lin-jennifer/site-academic/content/authors/admin/_index.md

   - course: MEng in Artificial Intelligence
     institution: Massachusetts Institute of Technology
     year: 2009
-  - course: BSc in Artificial Intelligence
+  - course: BA in Psychology and Political Science
-    institution: Massachusetts Institute of Technology
+    institution: New College of Florida
     year: 2008
 email: ""
 interests: